danieljcave/inphysical-plans/README.md

 - Easily navigate to blog posts in relevant content.
 - Customize their profiles and engage with the other users through comments and likes.

 An Agile methodology was used to plan this project.
-With user stories and a criiera to meet.
+With user stories and criteria to meet.
-Using Github Project board along with my own trello board.
-The goal of the project is to create a fully function blog with full CRUD capability and user profiles for post, commentsing and updating user profiles.
-Each user story has its own criteria and to be met and pass.
-All User stories listed where achived with success and completed.
+Using the GitHub Project board along with my Trello board.
+The goal of the project is to create a fully function blog with full CRUD capability and user profiles for posting, commenting and updating user profiles.
+Each user story has its criteria to be met and passed.
+All User stories listed were achieved with success and completed.

 ### **User Stories**
 **Admin and Account**